A Java package that provides routines for various statistical distributions.

 - Computation of the density (pdf), cumulative (cdf), quantile, and random variates of many popular statistical distributions, such as Ansari-Bradley, Beta, Binomial, Cauchy, Chi square, Exponential, Fisher's F, Gamma, Geometric, Hypergeometric, Kendall, Logistic, Log normal, Negative binomial, Noncentral beta, Noncentral chi square, Noncentral F, Noncentral T, Normal, Poisson, Sign rank, Spearman, Student's T, Tukey, Uniform, Weibull, Wilcoxon, and many more.

-- A manual translation based on R. (Updated and current as of R version 3.1.0 alpha).
+- A manual translation based on R. (Updated and current as of R version 3.3.2; R-devel October 9, 2016).
 Since version 0.2.0, JDistlib has (mostly) passed the same battery of tests of standard R with the same level of accuracy, except those outlined in the Known Problems section (see below).

 - 100% Java.
 100% compatible with JDK 5.0 or later.